italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 # YANG Data Models for the MPIs

-The set of YANG models in the scope of this analysis is the following:
+The analysis of the data models potentially of interest for this document is still on-going.
+The set of YANG models identified so far includes the following items:

 - ietf-alarms defined in {{!RFC8632}}